Twelve asymptomatic coronavirus cases registered on Nile cruise ship

 Twelve asymptomatic cases of the coronavirus have been registered on board a Nile cruise ship, the World Health Organization (WHO) and Egypt's health ministry said on Friday.

 Asymptomatic cases are those who carry the virus but display no symptoms of illness such as fever.
-There were no immediate further details about the 12 cruise ship cases from the WHO.
-WHO epidemiologist Maria van Kerkhove said on Thursday the organization did not believe transmission of the disease by asymptomatic people was a major factor fueling its spread.
+There were no further details from the WHO about the 12 individual cases mentioned in a joint statement issued by the WHO and the health ministry.
+WHO epidemiologist Maria van Kerkhove said on Thursday the organization did not believe transmission of the disease by asymptomatic people was a major factor fuelling its spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)